swift-on-server/articles/Sources/Articles/Documentation.docc/2025/jwt-kit/jwt-kit.md

 ## Configuration

-In JWTKit everything revolves around the ``JWTKeyCollection`` object.
-As the name suggests, it's a collection of keys that can be used to sign and verify JWTs.
+In JWTKit everything revolves around the ``JWTKeyCollection`` object: a collection of keys that can be used to sign and verify JWTs.
 The declaration is simple, you can add this in your app's configuration code:

 <!-- @Snippet(path: "site/Snippets/JWTKit", slice: key_collection_init) -->